The pros and cons of gay NSA – is No Strings Attached really possible?

-I’m not sure if three’s company or a crowd, but when it comes to letters, I tend to be a reluctant bedfellow with these three: NSA, aka no strings attached.
+I’m not sure if three’s company or a crowd, but – when it comes to letters – I tend to be a reluctant bedfellow with these three: NSA, which stands for No Strings Attached.

 Gay NSA is generally less personal and personable and also kind of preemptively rules out sequels – at least as I understand it in hook-up-app-speak.
-Size (“Hung?”) and preferred position (“Top or bottom?”) are far more important than pesky details like names.
-Yes, it’s as unromantic as it sounds, but when you wake up horny craving sex for breakfast, it’s a pretty expedient way to satisfy morning hunger.
+Dick-size and whether you’re top or bottom are far more important than pesky details like names.
+Yes, it’s as unromantic as it sounds, but when you wake up horny and craving sex for breakfast, it’s a pretty expedient way to satisfy that hunger.

-The “one-night stand” apparently has gone the way of picking up in bars and clubs.
-But even in its heyday, the ONS differed from its replacement acronym in one crucial way: A tryst usually became a “one-night stand” in hindsight.
-“NSA” is typically planned in advance, before the two people involved are even face-to-face.
+The one-night-stand apparently has gone the way of picking up in bars and clubs.
+But, even in its heyday, the one-night-stand differed from its replacement acronym in one crucial way – A tryst usually became a one-night-stand in hindsight.
+NSA is typically planned in advance, before the two people involved are even face-to-face.

 “Anonymous sex” is apparently also passe, probably because it sounded too clinical and unfeeling, even for the hook-up app generation, and the similarly quaint “casual sex” implies that you’re watching a ball game or engaging in some other mindless activity at the same time.
-“NSA” may be direct and a little lazy (which doesn’t necessarily bode well for the sex), but it’s vague enough to almost pass for something people do in polite company.
+NSA may be direct and a little lazy, but it’s vague enough to almost pass for something people do in polite company.

 I spent many years being wary of NSA under all of its names, and I still cringe a little every time I see those three letters on a hook-up app.
 Would it kill guys to pursue it without spelling it out?
 Shouldn’t it be understood that if you have sex with a stranger there won’t be strings attached?